feelpp/feelpp/QuickReference/environment.md

 ===========

-In this section, we present some tools to initialize and manipulate \feel environment.
+In this section, we present some tools to initialize and manipulate Feel++ environment.
 For more information, see \ref detail::Environment "Environment".

 # Initialize Feel++